bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-05-24-never-apologize.md

 McDowell also reads from David Sherwin's memoirs of working with Anderson and from Anderson's own letters and diaries.
 These are the show stoppers, each one spontaneously applauded by the theatre audience.
 Whether writing a postcard, a letter or a diary entry, Anderson was incapable of not making literature.
 The title of the film acknowledges his firm principle: ‘Never apologise – it is a sign of weakness’.
 A lengthy letter, written to an estranged Alan Bates at the behest of friends who felt Lindsay owed him an apology, elegantly evades the necessity of doing any such thing.
 It is the sheer wickedness of the thing that captures the theatre audience.
 Filming _This Sporting Life_, Anderson agonises over working with Richard Harris, talented but terrible, and with whom he had fallen secretly but desperately in love.
 There is a superb essay on working with the angelic Lillian Gish and the diabolic Bette Davis on _The Whales of August_, and a moving account of a last meeting with his dying hero, John Ford.
 McDowell reads them beautifully, with authentic Anderson intonation; and he closes with a memory of the loss of Anderson himself that Anderson (his most merciless critic, naturally) would have approved for the absence of easy sentiment or 'acting'.
 **David Robinson, _Sight and Sound_, December 2007**
 <br>
-<![endif]-->

-**Never Apologize
-A Personal Visit with Lindsay Anderson**
+**NEVER APOLOGIZE  A PERSONAL VISIT WITH LINDSAY ANDERSON**
 _Directed by_: Mike Kaplan
-_©/Presented by_: Travis Productions Inc.,

-Ltd. Circle Associates
+_©/Presented by_: Travis Productions Inc., Ltd. Circle Associates
 _Conceived by_: Malcolm McDowell
 _Produced by_: Mike Kaplan, Malcolm McDowell
 _Producer Performance Footage_: Peter Crane
 _Post-production (KBC Productions)_: Kris Crookham
 _Post-production (EZTV Media)_: Michael Masucci
-_Part-based on the book by_: Davey Sherwin,
+_Part-based on the book by_: Davey Sherwin, Lindsay Anderson

-Lindsay Anderson
 _Camera_: Matt Walla, Jesse Hagy, John Paul Meyer, Christoph Faubert
 _Lighting_: Brian Lofthaus
 _Edited by_: Eric Foster, Kate Johnson
 _Sound_: Larry McMillian
 _Re-recording Mixer_: Jim Corbett
 _Subtitles_: Claudine Mulard
-_Special Thanks_: David Storey, Gavin Lambert,
+_Special Thanks_: David Storey, Gavin Lambert, Karl Magee

-Karl Magee
-_Thank You_: Kathy Burke, Lauren Hutton,

-Kelley McDowell, Joan Tewkesbury,

-David Thomson, Lois Smith
+_Thank You_: Kathy Burke, Lauren Hutton, Kelley McDowell, Joan Tewkesbury, David Thomson, Lois Smith

 **With**
 Malcolm McDowell

 UK 2007
 111 mins
 Digital
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUyODUwMTU0OV19
+eyJoaXN0b3J5IjpbMTE4NDY0MjAyOV19
 -->